RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 The page appears as shown [here](docs/features/edit_logs.png)

 ### Delete Logs
-- If the user is signed-in and is a author to the post, they only can delete the post.
+- If the user is signed-in and is a author of the log post, they only can delete it.
 - If they click "Delete" button visible in "Log Details" page, they will be taken to "Delete Logs" page.
 - They will be asked if they are sure to proceed.
-- Upon clicking Update, user will be prompted by an alert message that the post is successfully deleted.
+- Upon clicking Update, user will be prompted by an alert message that the log post is successfully deleted.

 The page appears as shown [here](docs/features/delete_logs.png)

 ## Security
 In order to properly interact with the website, the user needs to have an account and sign in.
-This ensures security of their posts and gives them rights to create, modify and delete them.
+This ensures security of their log posts and gives them rights to create, modify and delete them.

 ### Sign Up
 - User is asked to enter username and password to sign up.